ajfisher/ajfisher.me/src/content/posts/2016-01-27-road-to-interchange.md

 title: The meandering journey of NodeBots Interchange
 tags: development, javascript, physical computing, ubicomp, web, internet, IoT, open source, johnny five, nodejs
 excerpt: >
-    What started as a plan to make components work better with NodeBots turned into a way of managing firmware using JavaScript.
+    What started as a plan to simply make components work a bit better with NodeBots turned into a way of managing any firmware using JavaScript.
 twitter_excerpt: >
-    The journey of how Interchange, the nodebots firmware manager, came to be.
+    The journey of how Node Interchange, a firmware manager for #nodebots, came to be.
 featureimage: /img/posts/interchange.jpg
 imageby: Daxis
 imagelink: https://www.flickr.com/photos/daxis/19572401032/